 photo by Eric Hansen

-SOUTHERN ROOTS installation is an hour long sight-specific performance that includes Exquisite Solidification, a recreation of Murmuration, and structured improvisations inspired by the texture and form of Steve Tobin's Steelroots sculptures.
+SOUTHERN ROOTS installation is an hour long sight-specific performance that includes Exquisite Solidification (a recreation of Banning Bouldin's Murmuration) and structured improvisations inspired by the texture and form of Steve Tobin's Steelroots sculptures.

 Dancers & Choreographic Collaborators:

 Becca Place, Curtis Thomas, David Flores, Emma Morrison, Erin Kouwe, James Barrett, Lizzy Graves, Mary Ruth Isbell, Rebecca Steinberg, Rosemarie Mientka, Sarah Salim